I give you shelter, warmth, and a place to make memories in the mountains.

 As the phrase implies, hut-to-hut hiking involves exploring the mountains in stages by walking from one hut to another.
 It’s as traditional as the huts themselves.

 We’ll be taking you on one such amazing walk, led by an experienced mountain guide.
 This thematic trail is easy and suitable for everyone.
 It runs through some of the most scenic sites the Julian Alps have to offer and includes the chance to visit 7 stunning Triglav lakes.
 Each lake has its own story to tell and so will you.
 It’ll be about lush pastures and mountain meadows, towering peaks, mysterious lakes, and the thrill of sleeping in authentic Slovenian mountain huts.

-If you have solid level of fitness of hiking and you would like to add some climbing spice to your tour, then you should definitely try Triglav tour.
-On this tour you will visit symbol of Slovenia!
+If you have a solid level of fitness in hiking and you would like to add some climbing spice to your tour, then you should definitely try the Triglav tour.
+On this tour, you will visit the symbol of Slovenia!

 Day 1 will kick off at the beautiful glacial Lake Bohinj.
 Then it’s up through the changing landscape, past woods and pastures, and into the mountains.
 Approximately 5 hours of moderate hiking will take us to the first mountain hut.
 A 10-minute walk from the hut there’s a spring of excellent drinking water

 After a good night’s sleep, we’ll continue our journey through the Triglav Lakes Valley, stopping off at serine lakes on the way.
 The route carries on past the highest peaks of the Slovenian Julian Alps, over the Komna Plateau to our next mountain hut sleepover.